• Skip to primary navigation

 READY TO MAKE DINNER FASTER?

-Dinnertime Starter GuideOur helpful guide shares the 3 simple steps to making dinner easier, plus tasty recipes too.
+Make dinner a breezer with our helpful guide.
+It shares the 3 simple steps to making dinner easier, plus tasty recipes too.
 It's a game changer - get our FREE guide for a limited time!

 I made these patties out of leftover pan seared yellow fin tuna.
 I used Panko (and added Italian seasoning) because I was out of bread crumbs.
 They were perfect!
 I think you could adapt this recipe to any leftover fish.
 Delicious!